-- 16. Clone this node as many times as you want to achieve the number of statelite nodes you desire.
+- 17. Clone this node as many times as you want to achieve the number of statelite nodes you desire.
 Refer to Cloning Virtual Servers section above.
-In order to clone, the source statelite node must be online and have SSH keys setup. - 17.
-Add the new node to DHCP
+In order to clone, the source statelite node must be online and have SSH keys setup. - 18.
+Add the new node to DHCP where xxx is the node name, yyy is the operating system, and zzz is the profile name.

-18. Set up the noderes and nodetype tables.
-The values of nodetype.os and nodetype.profile were determined in step 10, where the statelite image was created.
+19. Set up the noderes and nodetype tables.
+The values of nodetype.os and nodetype.profile were determined in step 11, where the statelite image was created.